'Empire' soundtrack eclipses Madonna for Billboard No. 1 album

-LOS ANGELES (Reuters) - “Empire,” the Fox television hip-hop drama that became a hit in its first season, made its mark with music fans as the show’s soundtrack debuted at No. 1 and beat Madonna for the top slot in the weekly U.S. Billboard 200 album chart on Wednesday.
+LOS ANGELES, March 18 (Reuters) - “Empire,” the Fox television hip-hop drama that became a hit in its first season, made its mark with music fans as the show’s soundtrack debuted at No. 1 and beat Madonna for the top slot in the weekly U.S. Billboard 200 album chart on Wednesday.

 The soundtrack scored 130,000 sales units, ahead of 121,000 units for Madonna’s 13th studio album, the brand new “Rebel Heart,” for the week ended March 15, according to figures from Nielsen SoundScan.